 Our newsroom provides you with the latest information about the German Breast Group.
 This section of the website also includes photographic material and information about our events.
 In addition, our Annual Scientific Reports, which provide an overview of our research activities, can be downloaded here.

-Data of several GBG trials and translational research projects will be presented at the upcoming ESMO 2018 Congress, which will take place from 19 to 23 October in Munich, Germany.
+Data of several GBG trials and translational research projects will be presented at the upcoming SABCS 2018 Congress, which will take place from 4-8 December in San Antonio, Texas, USA.

 We’re delighted to announce that the BIG newsletter BIG Research in Focus, Issue 9 is out and has been published on BIG’s website.